joakim/entofu/README.md

 - `U+7FFFE` ⟷ `U+D000E`
 - `U+7FFFF` ⟷ `U+D000F`

-The code points are converted back and forth only by bitwise operations, yielding the sequence above.
+The code points are converted back and forth by bitwise operations, yielding the sequence above.

-(The substitutes are still unassigned code points used to represent binary data, in this case 15-18 consecutive `1` bits.
-Entofu does not assign meaning to these code points, they're merly stand-ins for noncharacters by necessity.)
+(These substitutes are still unassigned code points used to represent binary data, in this case 15-18 consecutive `1` bits.
+Entofu does not assign any meaning, they're merly stand-ins for noncharacters by necessity, as the upper planes include the Special-purpose and Private Use Area planes that may not be used.)

 ## Rarely Asked Questions

-**Is it future proof?**
+**Is it future-proof?**

-> The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/).
+> The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/) as of 2024.
 But some day, some tofus will inevitably be assigned a character and cease to be tofu.
+Any whitespace characters, combining characters, format characters or control characters would be problematic, as would normalization (see [this excellent explanation](https://qntm.org/safe)).
+>
-The tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13), so this should be quite some time in the future.
-Even then, it should still be a valid encoding, producing some random characters from obscure scripts at times.
+> That said, the tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13).
+Unicode grows very slowly, by an average of 4487 characters per year, so Entofu should be safe for quite some time into the future.
+>
+> If the time horizon is years, not decades, or if it's only for display purposes and can be easily swapped out, I'd be fine using Entofu.
+>
+> If long-term future-proofing is a requirement, I'd recommend [Base65536][base65536] or [Base32768][base32768] instead.

+**Why did you make an encoding that's less size efficient than Base64?**

+> Because size efficiency isn't the only metric.
+Visual length and ease of use can be just as important, if not more important.
+Storage is cheap, screen estate is not.
+Still, it's size is better than hexadecimal and the standard text format for UUIDs.

+**Shouldn't an encoding use readable and typable characters?**

+> How often do you read or write hashes by hand?
+Unless a paper backup is required, I think it's more important that the encoding be easy to copy/paste and use in various contexts.
+That and the short length are the strengths of this encoding.

 **Can't you up the ante and use Base524288 with 19 bits per tofu?**

-> I tried it, and I don't think it's worth it.
-It complicates the algorithm, negatively affecting performance and room for optimization, and is just not worth the ~5% gain in size efficiency.
+> Tried it, and I don't think it's worth it.
+It complicates the algorithm, negatively affecting performance and room for optimization, and is just not worth the ~5% gain in efficiency.
 The length would often be the same as Base262144 anyway, due to padding needing an extra tofu in some cases, as the lead byte can't be used for flags.
-If these issues were somehow solved, I'd reconsider it as an optional base for Entofu.

 ## Inspiration

 - [Base122][base122] by Kevin Albertson
 - [Wikipedia](https://en.wikipedia.org/wiki/Base64#Applications_not_compatible_with_RFC_4648_Base64) ("A UTF-8 environment can use non-synchronized continuation bytes as base64: `0b10xxxxxx`")

+I was not aware of [Base65536][base65536] and [Base32768][base32768] until after having made this, but I think they're brilliant.

 ## License